mcwhitelab/activation_enrich/README.md

 These are static files used for enrichment analysis of neurons.

-entrez_converstion is a table mapping between uniprot ids and entrez ids (for compatibility with enrichr)
+- entrez_conversion.txt is a table mapping between uniprot ids and entrez ids (for compatibility with enrichr)

-uniprot_PROSITE.txt maps between uniprot ids and PROSITE annotated protein motifs.
+- uniprot_PROSITE.txt maps between uniprot ids and PROSITE annotated protein motifs.

 ## Enrichr